Planning for April

 Spring clean the house and garden

 With spring officially started, now is the time for a good old spring clean.
 Decluttering the house is always so satisfying, and getting rid of everything that’s piled up over Christmas and the winter months.
-I’ll need to take inventory of the garden as well, to see what needs fixed or replaced.
-There’s lots of debris still to clean after after the recent storms, and our brambles and gooseberries need re-secured after they were blown about so much.
+I’ll also need to take inventory of the garden as well, to see what needs fixed or replaced, and I’m going to plan what seeds I want to plant this year.

 Dye Easter eggs

-We’ll obviously be doing this closer to Easter itself, but we always dye lots of eggs so pre-planning includes hunting down some white eggs at the shops, and gathering supplies for the dyes.
-We’ve tried different things in the past, including commercial egg dies, paints, and last year we experimented with natural dyes from plants and spices.
+Easter is only a week away!
+We always dye lots of eggs so pre-planning includes hunting down some white eggs at the shops, and gathering supplies for the dyes.
+We’ve tried different things in the past, including commercial egg dies, paints, and we’ve experimented with natural dyes from plants and spices.
 Dying eggs is a bit of a national past time in Germany, with the hard boiled eggs forming a core of any Easter egg hunt, so it’s a good thing we all love to eat them!

 - Check out our guide on >> How to dye eggs naturally